Harvey evokes fear, motivation for Katrina survivor

 Hurricane Katrina turned out to be a catastrophic natural disaster and forced families away from their homes.
 Hundreds of thousands re-settled in Texas and, more specifically, the Houston area.

 “It evokes a lot of emotion.
-It is painful to recognize the emotions I suppressed over the years.”
+It is painful to recognize the emotions I suppressed over the years," he says.

 The primary emotion?
 Fear.